tschaffter/raspberry-pi-htpc/README.md

 restart the Pi with `sudo reboot`.
 Wait a couple of minutes then turn on your monitor to check that it receives signal.

+A potential problem that occurs when the Raspberry Pi is turned on and the monitor is off when `hdmi_force_hotplug=1` is that the Pi is unable to identify the resolutions supported by the monitor.
+In this case, the Pi will settle for a low resolution like 640x480.
+A solution to this problem is to specify the resolution that the Pi should use at startup (see below).

 ### Remove the black border from the display